A Brief History of the Old Catholic Church

 In 1908, Arnold Harris Matthew was consecrated Old Catholic Bishop of England.
 Thorough his efforts, the Old Catholic Church spread to United States and Canada.
 In 1991, Bishop Maurice McCormick organized the Independent Old Catholic Church (IOCC) in the United States and today it has clergy in United States, Canada, the Caribbean and Europe.
 The IOCC is presently led by Archbishop George H.W.
 LeMesurier of Ottawa, Canada.

-The Diocese of Florida is led by Bishop Richard M. White and assisted by Auxiliary Bishop Steven Harris.
+The Diocese of Florida is led by Bishop Steven M. Harris.

 ~ + ~

 Old Catholics accept the teachings of Scripture, the Early Church Creeds (Apostle's, Nicene and Athanasian) and the seven Ecumenical Councils of the universal Church.
 Old Catholics trace their Apostolic Succession to the Apostles and participate in the full sacramental ministry of the One Holy Catholic and Apostolic Church of Jesus Christ.